snendev/psychess/README.md

 If a piece has "pawn powers", it can either push forward one square or capture diagonally.
 En passent and double-move are not supported.

+### How To Win

-The game is lost (and your opponent wins) if either your king is captured or you run out of moves (i.e. stalemate).
+The game is won when you capture the enemy king or force the enemy into "stalemate" (i.e. they run out of moves).
 It is impossible to draw in PsychicChess.

 ### Origin